Addressing some common objections to generalized noncontextuality: Other common objections

 In addition, this objection misses the fact that mixtures appearing in noncontextuality arguments can be (and should be) viewed as inferential rather than physical~\cite{schmid2020unscrambling,Pirsa_omelette}.
 That is, they need only describe the knowledge of agents who are reasoning about the system.
 One need not imagine a dice-rolling procedure implemented physically to justify the applicability of a probabilistic mixture.
 Based on whatever actual procedures one happens to have implemented, one can always leverage classical probability theory to reason about any hypothetical ensemble of procedures, where each of the actual procedures appears with some particular relative frequency in the ensemble.
 Mixed states need not arise in any other capacity in noncontextuality scenarios.

 A final related confusion concerns the distinction between proper and improper mixtures.
 (Recall that a proper mixture is defined as a state of classical uncertainty about what quantum state describes a given system, whereas an improper mixture is defined as the marginal of some entangled bipartite pure state.)
 It is sometimes suggested that for a given mixed state, noncontextuality arguments presume that it is realized as a proper mixture and that this is somehow problematic in the sense that noncontextuality arguments are silent about improper mixtures.
 But neither of these is the case: rather, the details of how one prepares a given mixed state are irrelevant because all such preparation procedures are operationally equivalent.
 In other words, only the set of GPT states is relevant for questions of noncontextual realizability, and whether a given GPT state is realized as a proper or improper mixture is simply part of the preparation context and hence irrelevant to the ontological representation.
-As we noted in Sec.~\ref{opequiv}, one can construct proofs of contextuality based on either proper or improper mixtures.
-It just happens that no proofs making use of improper mixtures have previously appeared in the literature.